A Summer's Tale: Themes

-Like time, place is also important in the film.
-A strong sense of place is a common theme of Rohmer's Tales of the Four Seasons, and the movements of the characters are clearly signposted.
-The names of cafes, nightclubs, or towns are made clear in cinematography and dialogue.
-During their conversations, we learn that Gaspard is from Rennes, and that he is about to take a job with a design firm in Nantes.
+Place is also important in the film.
+A strong sense of place is a common theme of Rohmer's Tales of the Four Seasons, and the characters' movements are clearly signposted.
+The names of cafes, nightclubs, and towns are clear in the cinematography and dialogue.
+We learn that Gaspard is from Rennes and that he is about to take a job with a design firm in Nantes.
 Margot is from Saint-Brieuc, an hour west of Dinard.
-On their walks, Margot takes pleasure in showing Gaspard around the area she knows so well, such as towns, islands, and landmarks, such as the Solidor Tower, across the river Rance.
-Margot is also the most mobile of Gaspard's love interests: she drives him to neighbouring Saint-Lunaire, and Margot is the only one of the three women who "wanders onto all three of these stages", as she is seen in the locations closely associated with Léna and Solène, but the reverse does not occur.
+On their walks, Margot takes pleasure in showing Gaspard around the area she knows so well, such as towns, islands, and landmarks such as the Solidor Tower, across the Rance river.
+Margot is the most mobile of Gaspard's love interests: she drives him to neighboring Saint-Lunaire and is the only one of the three women who "wanders onto all three of these stages", as she is seen in locations closely associated with Léna and Solène, while the reverse does not occur.

-Rohmer's films have been noted to have a circular structure, and A Summer's Tale is an excellent example of this.
+Rohmer's films have been noted to have a circular structure.
 Crisp writes that his films have "an extensive central element constituting a 'digression' or hole in time through which the temptation of the temporal intrudes.
 The digression will seem to promise escape from a trap which the protagonist feels closing around him or her, but will come to be seen rather as itself a trap from which the protagonist must escape."
-Despite being written ten years prior to the release of A Summer's Tale, these elements are obvious in this film.
-Gaspard departs the town at the end of the film in exactly the same way in which he arrived, via the ferry.
-His holiday really is a 'hole in time', being used to fill a gap before his new career begins.
-And the commitments he made to the three women ends with him being caught in a trap: he must choose one and disappoint two others.
-Unexpectedly, a friend calls with a deal too good to refuse, which allows Gaspard to escape this trap which he has created, albeit in a less than honourable way.
+In A Summer's Tale, Gaspard departs the town at the end of the film the same way in which he arrived, via the ferry.
+His holiday fills a gap before his new career begins.
+And the commitments he made to the three women ends with him caught in a trap: he must choose one and disappoint two others.
+His friend's call allows him to escape this trap he has created, albeit less than honorably.